codeyourweb/irma/README.md

 ## What is this project designed for?
 _IRMA_ is a lightweight tool made for live forensics on Windows Platform.
-It is focused on two use cases:
+It is focused on three use cases:
 * enpoint detection - live analysis, quarantine and eradication of malware on a workstation
 * live analysis & sandbox host - logging and instant notifications for malware TTP's assesment
+* signatures quality test - scan your endpoint baseline and check for false positives

 ## How IRMA scan for malware behaviour?
 _IRMA_ is intended to work with both user or administrator rights.